Accenture/mercury/guides/CHAPTER-6.md

 }
 ```
 We suggest running `AppStarter.main` before the `SpringApplication.run` statement.
 This would allow the platform-core
-foundation code to load the event-driven functions into memory before Spring Boot starts.
+foundation code to load the event-listener functions into memory before Spring Boot starts.

 ## Use the rest-spring library in your application

-Adding the `rest-spring` library in your application would turn it into a pre-configured Spring Boot application.
+You can the `rest-spring` library to your application and turn it into a pre-configured Spring Boot application.

 The "rest-spring" library configures Spring Boot's serializers (XML and JSON) to behave consistently as the
 built-in lightweight non-blocking HTTP server.